 - Provides immediate benefits during use

-Also, checklists can be created and used on paper or online.
+Checklists can be created and used on paper or online.
 They are as good for making time-critical decisions as they are for methodically going through a step-by-step procedure.
 They can work in any field that requires more working memory than humans possess—from customer support to auto repair to the practice of medicine.

 Disadvantages of Checklists

-- They may be incomplete
+- Checklists can be incomplete

 - They may be difficult to use in some situations